 Walk through these in order:

-Codex runs in the cloud — does it still see my env vars?
+Codex runs in the cloud — does OAuth still work?

 Deploy Codex-built apps to a live URL, free.